 - C. Project Progress Reports: In order to assure that the available credits are fully utilized, each Applicant receiving a Formal Reservation will be required to submit quarterly progress reports.
 The report must describe the Applicant's actual progress in comparison to the project schedule (page 17 of the Application) submitted as part of the Formal Reservation package.
 Project development costs that increase above the contingency provided in the application during the construction/rehabilitation of the project must be disclosed in progress reports along with an explanation of how the gap has been or will be filled. - D. Credit Return or Cancellation: If, at any time after issuance of a Formal Reservation of credits, an Applicant is unable to complete the project within the program's limitations, the Applicant shall voluntarily return the tax credits to the state.
 If the credits are returned prior to September 30th of the tax credit year, thereby providing NDHFA sufficient time to reallocate the credits, the returned credit penalty fee will be \$1,000.
 If the credits are returned after September 29th of the tax credit year, a penalty fee of \$2,500 will be charged.
 Further, if NDHFA is unable to reallocate the credits prior to the tax credit year end, the Applicant will be ineligible to participate in application cycles for 2 full years following the return of the credits.
-Failure to pay the returned credit penalty fee will result in permanent ineligibility to participate in NDHFA programs until the fee is paid. - E. Carryover Allocation: For projects that receive a forward commitment of 2018 Credits but are not able to place the project in service during 2018, a carryover allocation may be awarded if more than 10 percent of the project's reasonably anticipated basis is incurred by the taxpayer within twelve months from the date of the reservation.
-The carryover allocation would then give the Applicant until December 31, 2020, to place the project in service.
+Failure to pay the returned credit penalty fee will result in permanent ineligibility to participate in NDHFA programs until the fee is paid. - E. Equity Pre-Close: No more than 30 days prior to closing with the tax credit equity investor, a current Exhibit A spreadsheet to the LIHTC application must be provided to NDHFA.
+NDHFA will use the information provided in order to identify any potential material changes to the pro forma since reservation. - F. Carryover Allocation: For projects that receive a forward commitment of 2019 Credits but are not able to place the project in service during 2019, a carryover allocation may be awarded if more than 10 percent of the project's reasonably anticipated basis is incurred by the taxpayer within twelve months from the date of the reservation.
+The carryover allocation would then give the Applicant until December 31, 2021, to place the project in service.
 Applicants should review Section 42 (including IRS regulations, notices and private letter rulings) to ensure all requirements for a carryover allocation are met.
-All developments funded with 2018 Credits during the year must submit requests for a carryover allocation of credits to the NDHFA by December 1, 2018.
+All developments funded with 2019 Credits during the year must submit requests for a carryover allocation of credits to the NDHFA by December 1, 2019.
 The request must include both an "Owner Certification of Costs" and a certification of those costs from an independent CPA.
 The certification may be based on projected expenditures.
-If a carryover is issued based on projected expenditures, a follow-up certification from both the owner and CPA will be required at the end of the twelve-month period.
+If a carryover is issued based on projected expenditures, a follow-up certification from both the owner and CPA will be required within 12 months of the reservation date.
 Developers who received reservations of credits should contact the NDHFA for specific forms and instructions.

-Carryover Late Fee: Developers that do not submit a carryover allocation request by the established due date of December 1, 2018 will be assessed a late fee of \$500 plus a supplementary fee of \$200 per day for each day from the original due date through the date on which the NDHFA receives the carryover documents.
+Carryover Late Fee: Developers that do not submit a carryover allocation request by the established due date of December 1, 2019 will be assessed a late fee of \$500 plus a supplementary fee of \$200 per day for each day from the original due date through the date on which the NDHFA receives the carryover documents.
 This fee will not be allowed as an eligible cost in carryover basis or final basis and will not be included when calculating the total application fee of 10 percent.